People

 Jan Innes, CHAIR

+Jan Innes is a board director and public affairs specialist.
 Ms. Innes worked for 25 years at Rogers Communications handling corporate communications, public affairs and government relations.

 JAN INNES